xyliatgithub/IntroInfoSec-2025/lab1/README.md

 Please thoroughly read through the [lab description](https://seedsecuritylabs.org/Labs_16.04/PDF/Web_XSS_Elgg_new.pdf) and complete all the tasks listed on it.
 We recommend you go through all the instructions before you start.
 You will need to write a detailed report with adequate screenshots and explanations, including your code and demonstration that your attacks are successful.

 In addition, please answer the following questions:

-Question 1.
-In 3.2 task 1, why can we pop up a window using the first sample code provided in 3.2 Task 1?
+(1) In 3.2 task 1, why can we pop up a window using the first sample code provided in 3.2 Task 1?
 Please explain briefly how this happens.
 Is such an attack still possible in today's mainstream browsers?
 (To answer this question, you may need to search for any useful resources by yourself, and remember to provide the relevant evidence/references below.)

-Question 2.
-In 3.3 task 2, If your operation is correct, you will be able to see a "cookie" in the window that pops up.
+(2) In 3.3 task 2, If your operation is correct, you will be able to see a "cookie" in the window that pops up.
 Please briefly explain why the code you add in this task allows you to see this "cookie".

 ## Submission Details